bagustris/disertasi-ser/s3_note.md

 idea for speech emotion recognition from acoustic and text features
 1. train speech corpus with given transcription --> output: predicted VAD (3 values)
 2. obatin VAD score from speech transcription --> output: predicted VAD (3 values)
-3. Feed all 6 variables into DNN wih actual VAD value
+3. Feed all 6 variables into DNN with actual VAD value

 ---
 2018-12-20